UMAprotocol/UMIPs/UMIPs/umip-62.md

 ### Cumulative Funding Rate Multiplier (CFRM) Calculation

 The contract specific CFRM is stored on-chain for each perpetual contract.
-Voters can query this on-chain data in any way that they wish.
+Voters can query this on-chain data at the funding rate proposal timestamp in any way that they wish.

 1. Simulate an `applyFundingRate` transaction.
 An example of this be seen [here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/FundingRateMultiplierPriceFeed.js#L86).
 2. Call `fundingRate` on the ETHBTC-PERP.